jamulussoftware/jamuluswebsite/wiki/en/FAQ.md

 ### How do I know if I can join a server?
 Are there rules?

-In general, if somebody sets up a public server, then [by definition](/wiki/Choosing-a-Server-Type) they accept that anyone can play on it.
+In general, if somebody sets up a public server they accept that anyone can play on it.
 Jamulus has no password protection or other authentication mechanisms.
 However, some servers may state their policies in the welcome message you will see in the chat window.

 You can also set up a private server on Jamulus and give others your address to connect to that.
 Have a look at [this page for more information](/wiki/Running-a-Server).